intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 This command will start Redis and TensorBoard (for spark users only) if they are not running.

+If you want to pass config `config.yaml` manually, run `cluster-serving-start -c config_path`
-For spark users, if you choose spark streaming, run `spark-streaming-cluster-serving-start`.
-If you choose spark structured streaming, run `spark-structured-streaming-cluster-serving-start`.
+For spark users, if you choose spark streaming, run `cluster-serving-start --backend spark`.

 #### Stop
 You can use following command to stop Cluster Serving.
 Data in Redis and TensorBoard service will persist.